fieldtensor/code-samples/README.md

 <a href="/ao-bake.cpp">[ao-bake.cpp]</a>

-This code implements pre-computed ambient occlusion to enhance the realism of a 3D scene in OpenGL.
+This code implements pre-computed ambient occlusion to enhance the realism of 3D scenes in OpenGL.
 A custom ray tracer is used to detect the nooks and crannies of 3D models.
 For example, consider a groove in a screw.
 If we try to shoot a random ray out of a screw's groove it probably won't escape to the outside world.
 It will more likely hit the sides of the groove.
 We can detect